Music Millennium: Feud with Garth Brooks

 During a 1993 feud with Garth Brooks, Currier barbecued the country star's album In Pieces after removing Music Millennium's entire collection of his other CDs, cassettes, and LPs.
 Dubbed "The Barbecue for Retail Freedom", the event was staged to protest Brooks's stance against used record stores selling his music.
 As of 2017, Music Millennium was still refusing to stock Brooks's albums.
 The store continues to host an annual "Customer Appreciation BBQ" every August and the feud helped inspire the foundation of Record Store Day in 2007.

 Millennium Enterprises, Inc. v.
 Millennium Music, L.P

 In a lawsuit dismissed in 1999, Music Millennium filed a trademark claim against Millennium Music in Charleston, South Carolina, asking them to change the name of their business.
 Millennium Music operated two stores in South Carolina and Terry Currier believed it caused too much confusion and was concerned about "unwanted competition".
 The court held that simply having an interactive website was not enough to have personal jurisdiction.

 Reception

-The business won in the Best Record Store category of Willamette Weeks annual 'Best of Portland' readers' poll in 2025.
+Music Millennium won in the Best Record Store category of Willamette Weeks annual 'Best of Portland' readers' poll in 2007, 2016–2018, 2022, and 2024–2026.
+It won in the Best CD/Record Store category and received honorable mention in the Best Place to See Free Music category in 2015.